-Rescuers boring wider hole in tunnel; temporary lake on Rishi Ganga starts releasing water | Science-Environment
+Rescuers boring wider hole in tunnel; Temporary lake on Rishi Ganga starts releasing water | Science-Environment

 The sludge choked contours and conduits of the barrage's desilting basin can also be removed more effectively only if the flow is restored to its earlier position.

+Rescue operations at the now demolished Rishi Ganga hydel project site at Raini also continued on Saturday with the help of four excavators and one dozer, Chamoli District Magistrate Swati S Bhadauria said.

+As many as 509 ration kits were also distributed among villagers, she said.

-So far, 38 bodies have been recovered from the affected areas while 166 are still missing.
-DIG Nilesh Anand Bharne said 11 of the dead have been identified.
+She said 38 bodies have been recovered from the flood-hit areas of Chamoli district while 166 are still missing So far, 20 bodies and 12 human limbs have been cremated after DNA sampling, the DM said.

-Eighteen body parts had also been recovered from the flood-hit areas, of which 10 have been cremated after taking their DNA samples so far, he said.
+A compensation of Rs 4 lakh each was also paid to the kin of five victims of the calamity from Dehradun, Bageshwar and Haridwar districts of Uttarakhand and Lakhimpur Kheri and Aligarh districts of neighbouring Uttar Pradesh.

+In a statement, Relief Commissioner of Uttar Pradesh Sanjay Goyal said, ''As of February 13, five persons from the state have died in the glacier burst at Joshimath in Uttarakhand's Chamoli district, while 64 persons are still missing.
+A total of 23 persons from the state have been found alive.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)